StoneStepsInc/fit/README.md

     file or the directory entry was updated after it was read by the file scanner.

+  * `exif_id` `INTEGER NULL`

+    An EXIF record identifier for this file version record.
+This value is set to `NULL` for file versions that do not have EXIF data associated with them.

   * `hash_type` `VARCHAR(32) NOT NULL`

     File checksums are computed as a SHA-256 hash in the current